Larsen15o9/Bitcoin/Installation.md

-Downloading and installing NiceHash QuickMiner is performed in following steps.
+Downloading and installing NiceHash QuickMiner is performed in following steps. **NEWS:** You can now use [download-installer](https://github.com/nicehash/NiceHashQuickMiner/releases/download/v0.3.2.6_RC/NiceHashQuickMinerInstaller.exe) which performs all the steps below automatically.
+After you install it, simply go to [the next page - running NiceHash QuickMiner for the first time](https://github.com/nicehash/NiceHashQuickMiner/wiki/Starting-for-the-first-time).

 ### 1. Choosing version and downloading from GitHub